 After wrapping up the arrangement on “Kundaleen,” Weitekamp was brainstorming ideas for generative visuals that would accompany song.
 At the same time, he and his brother were talking about machine learning in the context of music and art.
 After Weitekamp’s brother turned him on to Nordberg’s video “Inside An Artificial Brain,” he reached out to the programmer and artist, who was keen to adapt his loop-based “inceptionism” technique for two music videos—one that would be based on the organic, and one on the “architected.”

-“What is important to understand is that the Google Deep Dream generator actually is just a technique to visualise the patterns an artificial neural network has created to help it recognise images,” Nordberg tells The Creators Project.
+“What is important to understand is that the Google Deep Dream generator actually is just a technique to visualize the patterns an artificial neural network has created to help it recognize images,” Nordberg tells The Creators Project.
 “You can think of an artificial neural network as a crude simulation of a brain.
 They are notable for their almost unreasonable effectiveness, finding use in just about anything, from self-driving cars to Google's image search, to IBM's Jeopardy! champion, Watson.”

 With the videos, Nordberg wanted to explore the patterns that form in deep neural networks and to illustrate how they, reflecting our own brains, process visual information.
 Each of the frames in the two videos are created from one initial frame of random noise.
 The process forms a feedback loop where the previous output is fed back to the input